 Third, they are sized for children.
 The shelves and cross pieces are at a height that is useful to children.
 They can stand or sit at the shelves and have a handy work surface that is convenient for them.
 Whether they’re changing their dolls’ clothes, fastening sails to their ships, writing specials on the blackboard, or repairing a roof, everything is within reach.

 Finally, they make a great place to tuck away playthings when the day is done.
-Set against a wall with toys arranged quietly on the shelves not only means the end of one day, but offers a promise of new adventures in the day to come.
+Set against a wall with toys arranged quickly on the shelves not only means the end of one day, but offers a promise of new adventures in the day to come.